DouglasUrner/ECS-Unit-3/02 - Practicing With HTML.md

 Practicing With HTML
 --------------------

-Once you've got a basic site running, here are some first steps with HTML:
+Once you've got a basic site running, here are some first steps with HTML.

+Your goal should be to know how to the following in HTML (don't worry about CSS or JavaScript yet):

+* Construct the framework of a web page.
+* Add headings
+* Build lists
+* Create a link
+* Put an image on a page
+* Mark up paragraphs

 ## Try an "HTML 101" Tutorial